Lakers' Kentavious Caldwell-Pope: Officially questionable

-Caldwell-Pope (ankle) is questionable for Sunday's game against the Grizzlies, Kyle Goon of The Orange County Register reports.
+Caldwell-Pope (ankle) is questionable for Tuesday's game against the Grizzlies, Broderick Turner of the Los Angeles Times reports.

-Caldwell-Pope suffered a left ankle sprain in Friday's win over the Spurs, and he's officially questionable against Memphis.
-However, he said after Friday's game that his ankle is fine, and he's hopeful that he'll be able to return to the court Sunday.
+Caldwell-Pope made it through Monday's practice without any setbacks, so it's no surprise to hear that he's a game-time call Tuesday.
+If he's able to return, he'll have missed just one contest, Sunday against Memphis due to an ankle sprain.

 More News